 In this step, you plan what types of slides you'll include in your template.
 The types you decide upon become the master layouts of your template.

-Many professional designers create wireframes, which are basically sketches, for each type of slide they would like to include in the Google Slides template.
+Many professional designers create wireframes.
+These are basically sketches for each type of slide they would like to include in the Google Slides template.
 Wireframing can be quite useful, since it provides a rough visual of what your presentation is going to look like.

 If you're not comfortable creating wireframes, create a list of the slide types you wish to include in your presentation.
 For example:

 - title slide